Illustration of a residential townhouse in central London

 Nourish Body and Mind with Home-Cooked Care Our in-house private chef prepares fresh, nutritious meals daily—creating a comforting home environment while supporting healthy eating habits.
 Beyond mealtimes, young people can develop life skills through hands-on cooking and baking classes, building confidence and independence in the kitchen.

-Connect with peers who understand your journey through daily process groups and a diverse range of therapeutic group sessions.
+Connect with peers who understand your journey through daily group sessions and a diverse range of structured group activities with a wellbeing focus.
 These structured, supportive spaces help young people develop social skills, process emotions, practice healthy communication, and build meaningful connections—all while learning they’re not alone in their challenges.

 • Wellness and Mindfulness Through Movement

-Teenagers participating in a yoga and mindfulness session for holistic mental health
+Teenagers taking part in a yoga and mindfulness session together

 Regular yoga sessions led by our dedicated instructor help young people reconnect with their bodies, reduce stress, and build mindfulness practices they can carry forward into daily life.